0x6b/typster/README.md

 > - All metadata will be overwritten, not merged.
 > - Both creation and modification date are set automatically to the current date _without_ time information which means time is always 0:00 UTC, for some privacy reasons (or my preference.)

 You can specify some of them with Typst.
-As of Typst v0.12.0, the following metadata is supported:
+As of Typst v0.13.1, the following metadata is supported:

 - Title
 - Author
+- Description
 - Keywords
 - Date